The Haven - HISTORY

-In 1998 a small group of committed people began meeting on a weekly basis to uphold the vision of a drug and alcohol-free housing facility for homeless men and women in recovery.
+In 1998 a small group of committed people began meeting on a weekly basis to explore a vision for creating a sober housing facility for homeless men and women in recovery from addiction.
 We obtained a corporate charter in 1999 and began moving the project forward in 2003.

-That same year, through the generosity of friends and family members, we were able to acquire two acres of land for this vision; and, we were granted 501(c)3 tax-exempt status by the IRS.
-In April 2008, in partnership with Lynchburg Covenant Fellowship, Inc. (LCF), we were awarded a Predevelopment Grant by the Virginia Department of Housing and Community Development (VDHCD) to help us determine the feasibility, size, type, location, etc. of the housing facility for our program.
+That same year, through the generosity of friends and family members, we were able to acquire two acres of land for this vision; and, we were granted 501(c)3 tax-exempt status by the IRS and the State of Virginia.
+In April 2008, in partnership with Lynchburg Covenant Fellowship, Inc., we were awarded a Predevelopment Grant by the Virginia Department of Housing and Community Development to help us in doing a feasibility study on the size, scope, type, location, etc. of the housing facility for our program.

-Our research for a successful existing residential recovery program led us to a “social model of recovery” run by The Healing Place.
-After visiting their programs in Richmond, VA and Raleigh, NC, and seeing their facilities and their results, we realized this program would be ideal for meeting the needs of people in Central and Southwestern Virginia.
+Our research for a successful existing residential recovery program led us to a "peer-based recovery community model" run by The Healing Place (in Kentucky).
+After visiting their programs in Richmond, VA and Raleigh, NC, and seeing their facilities and their results, we realized this program model would be ideal for meeting the needs of people in Central and Southwestern Virginia.

 After meeting with program staff in Richmond, VA, and Raleigh, NC, The Haven Board began working with Dennis Parnell, LCSW - the successful founder and Executive Director of the Healing Place of Wake County, NC, who was retained to give strategic and programmatic guidance.
 As a result of his guidance and the due diligence of the Board of Directors, The Haven hired a Project Director, Niles Comer, CPRS to oversee the "boots on the ground" work for the development of a men's and women's peer-based recovery community facility.